 A video made by our 2011-2012 computer video editing and digital audio technology students on the occasion of Drey Land's 40th anniversary appears at the bottom of the page.

-Throughout the years, the Burroughs community has built and maintained most of the facilities, including cabins, a pavilion and an obstacle course.
+Throughout the years, the Burroughs community has built and maintained most of the facilities, including cabins, a pavilion, bathhouses and a main lodge (or dining hall).
 Faculty and students have also cleared miles of trail and have been acknowledged by the National Park Service.
 Drey Land remains a rustic retreat that serves a dual function as community builder and natural resource.

 All seventh grade students spend three days at Drey Land in the fall as part of their orientation to Burroughs.
 The program focuses on teamwork, building a sense of community in the class, outdoor adventures and exploring the natural beauty of the area.
 Students often report this to be one of their favorite experiences at Burroughs, citing that it helps them get to know their classmates and feel more comfortable at the school.